akijowski/home-server/ansible/k3s/README.md

 At the time, the official role did not look easy to import in to my playbooks.
 Also, the role seemed to have only occasional support compared to this actively maintained role.

+> Note: You must run the clusters separately to prevent the Ansible Role from trying to combine the two clusters.
+> The way to do this is with the `--limit` flag to choose either `k3s_cluster` or `k3s_mgmt_cluster`.

 ## How it is used

 K3s is used as the Kubernetes cluster for my entire homelab.